+The Climate Action Plan and Energy Plan resulted from the Green For Life Resolution approved in 2013.
 The goal of the Green For Life Program is to integrate energy efficiency and climate action planning activities into the daily operations of local governments.